 - Most cannot be Installed as an Automatic Home Backup

 - Affordable Options may not be Large Enough to Power Whole Home at Once

 - Limited Shelf Lives could Require Semi-Annual Charging

 The Verdict - Does a Whole House Generator Add Value To Your Home?

-If you are adding a generator to your home as a permanent installation, then it can add value to your home.
+If you are adding a complete solar power kits for home as a permanent installation, then it can add value to your home.
 If you are planning to sell your home, perspective buyers may see a solar panel kit or a permanent standby gas generator as a premium feature that would come at an additional cost.

 With that said, home value alone should not be a driving factor of your decision to install backup power.
 The value it adds is truly a lifestyle bonus that can save you in the case of an emergency or even lower your monthly electricity bills.

 With a portable solar powered generator, you are able to own a backup source of electricity that can be transported anywhere if you plan to sell your home.
 Whereas it will not increase your home value, your investment will pay for itself with the added convenience of an alternative source for long-term, renewable power.

 Recommended Solar Generators for Whole House Backup Power Supply